Zoefia/Zoefia-aime-extrapolation/readme.md

 ## Disclaimer

-The purpose of this source code is limited to bare dem
+The purpose of this source code is limited to bare demonstration of the experimental section of the related papers.